namanmore/Kinetic_Wall/README.md

 # Kinetic-Wall
-All the supporting codes for Kinectic Wall project
+All the supporting codes for Kinetic Wall project

 This Repository conatins scripts that will make the Kinetic-Wall work